Chemotherapy-Related Hair Loss (Alopecia) in Children

 and also the eyebrows, eyelashes, and facial and pubic hair.
 Not all chemotherapy

 causes hair loss.
 And not all children lose hair in the same way.
-A child may lose

-Your child's cancer specialist (oncologist) can tell you what to expect with your
+Your child's cancer

+specialist (oncologist) can tell you what to expect with your child's chemo treatment.

 What causes chemotherapy-related hair loss in a child?

-Chemotherapy kills cells that grow fast, such as cancer.
-Hair also grows fast, so
+Chemotherapy kills cells that grow fast, such as cancer cells.
+Hair also grows fast,

 What are the symptoms of chemotherapy-related hair loss in a child?

-Hair loss from chemotherapy may start 2 or 3 or more weeks after your child's first
+Hair loss from chemotherapy may start 7 to 10 days after your child's first chemotherapy

-dry, and itchy.
 Hair usually begins to grow again about 2 to 3 months after your child's

 last treatment.

 The new hair may easily break at first.
-When hair grows back after
+When hair grows back after chemo, it may be

 How is chemotherapy-related hair loss diagnosed in a child?

-The healthcare provider will ask about your child's chemotherapy treatment and hair
+Your child's healthcare provider will ask about your child's chemotherapy treatment

-loss symptoms.
-He or she will examine your child’s scalp and hair.
-In some cases,
+and hair loss symptoms.
+He or she may examine your child’s scalp and hair.